 Discover more about designing a contemporary bathroom in our latest blog post.

 First things first, you need to know how much room you have to play with.
-Get a tape measure out and note down the dimensions of your room, with any windows, vents and pipes noted.
+Get a tape measure out and note down the dimensions of your room, with any windows, vents and pipes noted (if you’re not sure what you need to measure, check out our bathroom measuring advice).
 Some basic rules include placing freestanding baths at least 100mm from the wall and allowing enough space for your plumbing.

 To find out more about clearance guidelines in your bathroom, check out our bathroom layout guide.

 Your bathtub will most likely be the central feature, so you’ll want a style that looks simply stunning.
 Choose a design that isn’t overly ornate, with clean lines and a simple shape.
 It’s a good idea to place the bath centrally in the room but those with limited space can position it near a wall so access isn't restricted.

 Favourite picks include the Tate freestanding bath (pictured below), which is featured in many of our in our inspiration articles, available in a small size for compact bathrooms, and the Harrison freestanding bath which features a beautiful bowl design, providing an air of serenity.

 Your choice of bath isn’t the only important consideration.
 Contemporary bathrooms are all about the finishing touches, so make sure you match your stylish tub with designer taps.
 Keep things simple and unfussy with sleek, square profiles such as those found in our Wye collection along with many other waterfall tap designs or opt for a softer, rounded look with our Wharfe collection.

 Don’t forget to keep your style flowing by matching your bath mixers with basin mixers from the same range.

 Need some help in choosing the right tap for your bathroom?
 Head on over to our tap buying guide, which covers all options.